Ishlalalay/lbyarch-mco2-test/README.md

 0.048
 0.037
 0.044
-0.044
+0.044 | avg time = ~0.042(0.041566666666667)

-Running time for 1000x1000 - printf into command line (which under circumstances with large inputs, would truncate earlier values) | avg time = ~0.087(0.088666666666667)
+Running time for 1000x1000 - printf into command line (which under circumstances with large inputs, would truncate earlier values)

 0.089
 0.115